Listen Live

 A long discussion on the legalities and options on whether a State of Local Emergency(SOLE) can be declared led to the motion being split into two amendments being brought to the Williams Lake City Council table.

-In the end, the City of Williams Lake’s Council carried the motion to declare a State of Local Emergency, and will ‘investigate’ options how and what can be implemented based on what the provincial government will allow.
+In the end, the City of Williams Lake’s Council carried the motion to ‘investigate options’ on declaring a State of Local Emergency, and what can be implemented based on the provincial government’s approval.

 However, there were some amendments to the initial motion.